1224AmOgH/DSO_Blog/seminar_blog_full.md

 **Summary**

-Each deep learning technique explored in this study brings distinct strengths tailored to different use cases in Electronically Assisted Astronomy.
-The **StarNet + CV** approach offers a quick and simple baseline but struggles with accuracy and noise. **YOLOv7** stands out as the most robust and balanced model, delivering high precision and real-time detection making it ideal for both automation and outreach. **ResNet50 + XRAI** trades speed for deep interpretability, offering rich visual insights into model reasoning, which is especially valuable for educational and scientific transparency.
-Finally, the **Pix2Pix GAN** cleverly mimics XRAI's outputs at a fraction of the cost, providing fast visual feedback for user-friendly applications.
-Together, these models represent a powerful toolkit, capable of transforming smart telescopes from passive imaging devices into intelligent, interactive observatories.
+<p style="text-align: justify;">Each deep learning technique explored in this study brings distinct strengths tailored to different use cases in Electronically Assisted Astronomy.
+The <b>StarNet + CV</b> approach offers a quick and simple baseline but struggles with accuracy and noise. **YOLOv7** stands out as the most robust and balanced model, delivering high precision and real-time detection making it ideal for both automation and outreach. <b>ResNet50 + XRAI</b> trades speed for deep interpretability, offering rich visual insights into model reasoning, which is especially valuable for educational and scientific transparency.
+Finally, the <b>Pix2Pix GAN</b> cleverly mimics XRAI's outputs at a fraction of the cost, providing fast visual feedback for user-friendly applications.
+Together, these models represent a powerful toolkit, capable of transforming smart telescopes from passive imaging devices into intelligent, interactive observatories.</p>

 | Aspect         | YOLOv7                                | ResNet + XRAI                         | Pix2Pix GAN                          |
 |---------------|--------------------------------------|---------------------------------------|--------------------------------------|